joakim/kay/README.md

 }
 ```

-A cell receptor is simply a method that's defined directly on a cell, not assigned to a field.
+A cell receptor is simply a method that's defined directly on a cell, not assigned to any field.
 Here's the `greet` method as a receptor:

 ```lua
 host: {